jpmens/check_nix/README.md

 # DESCRIPTION

-The name *check\_nix* is a pun.
-The German word "nichts", meaning "nothing", is often pronounced as "nix" by foreign speakers or jokingly.
-Does *check\_nix* check nothing?
-No, it doesn't.
-It checks the correct zone transfer of the *Nix Spam* (i.e. "nothing spam" or "no spam") DNS black-list (or block-list) created by Bert Ungerer of the German *ix* magazine.
-Information on the *Nix Spam* DNSBL can be obtained at <http://goo.gl/rOxd>.
+(The German word "nichts", meaning "nothing", is often pronounced as "nix" by non-native speakers.)

+*Nix Spam* (i.e. "nothing spam" or "no spam") DNS black-list (or block-list) created by Bert Ungerer of the German *ix* magazine.
-Mid October we requested, and hope to obtain, an approximate timestamp of when the DNSBL was last updated.
-This record is expected to be placed in the apex of the zone as an [RFC 1464](http://tools.ietf.org/html/rfc1464) string attribute containing an ISO 8601 timestamp:
+Information on the *Nix Spam* DNSBL can be obtained at
+<http://goo.gl/rOxd>.
+Mid October 2010 we requested, and graciously
+got, a DNS TXT resource record as an
+[RFC 1464](http://tools.ietf.org/html/rfc1464) string attribute inserted into the zone apex.
+This TXT RR contains a "heartbeat" ISO 8601 timestamp which indicates the *approximate* time when the list was last updated:

-    ix.dnsbl.manitu.net.
-IN TXT "Heartbeat=2010-10-13T20:56:32+02:00"
+    60 IN TXT "heartbeat=2010-10-25T15:46:01+02:00"

-This approximate time stamp can be used to determine how fresh a DNS slave of the zone is.
+We requested this timestamp so that zone slave servers can check whether they are still approximately up to date with their zone transfers; the DNSBL is update several times per second.

+*check\_nix* is a Nagios/Icinga plugin which queries the timestamp to check the freshness of a *Nix Spam* slave.
 During a zone transfer, the master's time stamp is transferred along to the zone's slave servers.
 Administrators on the slaves can now compare that time stamp to their own server time and thus determine if zone transfers are occurring in a timely fashion.

 *check\_nix* does exactly that.
 It obtains the DNS TXT resource record (RR) from a slave server and compares that to the system